• HOME

 When that inflection point is reached, the only question will be how many election cycles will it take for America's LOC and ROC voters to transition completely to neartopic democracy.

-re the holy grail of Effective S-G: Effective Sortition (ES), a quasi-random variant of Sortition.
+EXPANDING on the holy grail of Effective S-G: Effective Sortition (ES), a quasi-random variant of Sortition.

 (From Wikipedia): In governance, sortition is the selection of public officials or jurors using a random representative sample.
 This minimizes factionalism, since those selected to serve can prioritize deliberating on the policy decisions in front of them instead of campaigning.
-In ancient Athenian democracy, sortition was the traditional and primary method for appointing political officials, and its use was regarded as a principal characteristic of democracy. [boldface added]
+In ancient Athenian democracy, sortition was the traditional and primary method for appointing political officials, and its use was regarded as a principal characteristic of democracy. [boldface added] re Effective Sortition (ES)

 The following is one way—minimally, the most politically and civically conscientious of America's vast mainstream (VM) of left- and right-of-center (LOC/ROC) voters can use ES in the pre-primary process phase of their NLEP: